+Figure 7.
+Offline simulation of Hyytiälä, 2002-2005.
+July mean diurnal cycles of net radiation (Wm^{-2}) for CABLE (a) and JULES (b) and temperature (K) for CABLE (c) and JULES (d) for grid cell (black), vegetation (red), and soil (blue) for CABLE and grid cell (black), vegetation (red), and soil (blue) for CABLE and grid cell (black), vegetation (red), and bare ground (blue) tiles for JULES.
-The links between moisture and temperature presented in Figs. 6 and 8 are explored for a typical mid-latitude grid-cell; online simulations of the diurnal cycle of fluxes, temperatures, cloud cover and precipitation are compared with observations for the grid-cell closest to the Boreas flux tower site (55.88°N, 98.48°W), in North America.
-Comparing a grid-cell from

-- 30 the model simulations with flux tower observations has limitations due to model resolution (grid area of about 200km x 140km), and model errors in simulating the site meteorology but gives useful information on the overall model performance and differences between the models.
-In this grid ACCESS1.1 has 3 tiles; needleleaf trees (0.83), grass (0.07) and lakes (0.10) and ACCESS1.0 has 6 tiles; broadleaf and needleleaf trees (0.09, 0.50), grass (0.17), shrubs (0.02), lakes (0.10) and bare ground (0.12).
-In ACCESS1.1, the cloud cover fraction (Fig. 9a) is slightly larger than in ACCESS1.0 during the daytime and - 35 much larger at night, (Fig. 9a)...
-The intense summer rainfall events are not reproduced with precipitation slightly larger for

-ACCESS1.1 ,-(Fig. 9b).
-The maximum daily net radiation in ACCESS1.1 (Fig. 9c) is lower by up to 35 W m-2 due to the larger cloud cover fraction while at night time the outgoing long wave flux is smaller up to 40 W m-2 due to significantly lower surface temperatures.
-Partitioning of the net radiation is different with CABLE giving-, with CABLE simulating larger latent than sensible heat (Fig. 9d,-9e) due to greater moisture availability.
-The Boreas grid-cell is located within an area

-5 where ACCESS1.1 -- has larger soil moisture and precipitation (up to 1mm/dayby up to 1 mm day-1) than ACCESS1.0 ; (Fig. 8c,-8dd).
-Smaller daytime net radiation, larger evapotranspiration and larger fraction of grid the larger grid fraction covered with trees shading the ground in CABLE resulted results in cooler diurnal screen level temperatures (Fig. 9f), with the difference in maximum temperature being larger than for the minimum temperature.
-However, for the Boreas grid-cell, the MOSES partitioning is closer to that observed at the flux station.
-This difference in partitioning is also seen when averaged

-10 across the northern continents (Table 3) with MOSES producing a sensible to latent heat ratio of 0.7 compared to 0.5 for CABLE.
+The links between moisture and temperature presented in Figs. 6 and 8 are explored for a typical mid-latitude grid cell; online simulations of the diurnal cycle of fluxes, temperatures, cloud cover, and precipitation are compared with observations for the grid cell closest to the Boreas flux tower site (55.88° N, 98.48° W) in North America.
+Comparing a grid cell from the model simulations with flux tower observations has limitations due to model resolution (grid area of about $200 \text{ km} \times 140 \text{ km}$), and model errors in simulating the site meteorology, but gives useful information on the overall model performance and differences between the models.
+In this grid ACCESS1.1 has three tiles, needleleaf trees (0.83), grass (0.07), and lakes (0.10), and ACCESS1.0 has six tiles, broadleaf and needleleaf trees (0.09, 0.50), grass (0.17), shrubs (0.02), lakes (0.10), and bare ground (0.12).
+In AC-CESS1.1, the cloud cover fraction (Fig. 9a) is slightly larger than in ACCESS1.0 during the daytime and much larger at night.
+The intense summer rainfall events are not reproduced, with precipitation slightly larger for ACCESS1.1 (Fig. 9b).
+The maximum daily net radiation in ACCESS1.1 (Fig. 9c) is lower by up to $35 \,\mathrm{Wm^{-2}}$ due to the larger cloud cover fraction, while at nighttime the outgoing long-wave flux is smaller by up to 40 W m-2 due to significantly lower surface temperatures.
+Partitioning of the net radiation is different, with CABLE simulating larger latent than sensible heat (Fig. 9d, e) due to greater moisture availability.
+The Boreas grid cell is located within an area where ACCESS1.1 has larger soil moisture and precipitation (by up to 1 mm day^{-1}) than ACCESS1.0 (Fig. 8c, d).
+Smaller daytime net radiation, larger evapotranspiration, and the larger grid fraction covered with trees shading the ground in CABLE result in cooler diurnal screen level temperatures (Fig. 9f), with the difference in maximum temperature being larger than for the minimum temperature.
+However, for the Boreas grid cell, the MOSES partitioning is closer to that observed at the flux station.
+This difference in partitioning is also seen when averaged across the northern continents (Table 3), with MOSES producing a sensible to latent heat ratio of 0.7 compared to 0.5 for CA-BLE.

+Figure 8.
+Seasonal mean difference in (a) total cloud fraction, (b) evaporation (mm day-1), (c) precipitation (mm day-1), and (d) 1 m soil moisture ($m^3 m^{-3}$) between ACCESS1.1 and ACCESS1.0 for JJA.
+Boreas (Canada), East Siberia (Russia), and Hyytiälä (Finland) marked as yellow, green, and red dots respectively in panel (a).

+Figure 9.
+July diurnal cycles of (a) total cloud fraction (solid) and (1-year average only) very low cloud fraction (dash), (b) precipitation (PPT, $mm day^{-1}$), (c) net radiation (Rnet, $W m^{-2}$), (d) sensible heat (SH, $W m^{-2}$), (e) latent heat (LH, $W m^{-2}$), and (f) screen/air temperature (Tair, K) for Boreas.
+Observations in black, ACCESS1.0 in blue, and ACCESS1.1 in red.